 “With four new team members focused on climate in three different locations, having a central place for project work and conversations is invaluable.”

 Working from home?
 Here’s how to stay on task

-In this article, writer Jessie Wood talks about setting a routine and maintaining structure when you work remotely.
-Jessie talks about finding a schedule that works for you, and taking advantage of the natural flexibility that comes with working from home.
+In this article, writer Jessie Wood talks about setting a routine and maintaining structure in order to be an effective remote worker.
+Jessie talks about finding a schedule that works for you, and taking advantage of the natural flexibility of remote work.